 It's hard to know if a lumbar support pillow will work with your body before you try it out.
 Look for options with a return policy or the ability to try it out beforehand.
 Depending on where you'll be using it, a removable and washable cover may be a priority.

 Dastugue says the most crucial consideration is the shape of the pillow to match the natural curve of your spine.
-"The pillow should fill the naturally occurring space between your lower back and the chair without forcing an unnatural spine position," she explains.
+"The pillow should fill the naturally occurring space between your lower back and the chair without forcing an unnatural spine position," she says.

 "Too firm isn't comfortable, but too giving doesn't provide enough support.
 A healthy medium is best," Rolnick says.